-Craig Moussin has been the University Ombudsperson at DePaul since 2001.
+Craig Mousin has been the University Ombudsperson at DePaul since 2001.
 He received a BS from Johns Hopkins University, a JD from the University of Illinois, Urbana-Champaign, and an M Div from Chicago Theological Seminary.
 He joined the College of Law faculty in 1990, and served as the Executive Director of the Center for Church/State Studies until 2001, Acting Director until 2003, and co-director from 2004--2007.
-Moussin co-founded and continues to participate in the Center’s Interfaith Family Mediation Program.
-He has taught in DePaul’s School for New Learning, the Religious Studies Department, and the Peace, Justice and Conflict Studies program.
-He has also taught Immigration Law and Policy as an adjunct law professor at the University of Illinois College of Law.
+Mousin co-founded and continues to participate in the Center’s Interfaith Family Mediation Program.
+He has taught in DePaul’s School of Continuing and Professional Studies, the Religious Studies Department, the Grace School of Applied Diplomacy, and the Peace, Justice and Conflict Studies program.
+He has also taught as an adjunct faculty member at the University of Illinois College of Law and Chicago Theological Seminary.